dohliam/ccmixter-download/README.md

-# ccmixter-download-artist - A tool for batch downloading songs from ccmixter
+# ccmixter-download - A tool for batch downloading and streaming songs from ccMixter

 There is a lot of great open-licensed music on [ccMixter](http://ccmixter.org/), but it isn't very easy to download all tracks uploaded by a particular artist.
 This script allows you to download songs and stream entire playlists by specifying the artist name.

 ## Usage

-    ccmixter_download_artist.rb [OPTIONS] [ARTIST]
+    ccmixter_download.rb [OPTIONS] [ARTIST]

 ## Options
 * `-d` (`--download`): _Download all tracks_